15 mins read

 - Generating a BIM Execution Plan (BEP) that outlines all aspects of BIM implementation, including processes, deliverables, roles and responsibilities, and more.
 The BEP is a crucial document that will guide all aspects of the implementation process.

-- Defining and implementing BIM standards to ensure interoperability between teams, such as defining a common language, file organization structures, and data exchange formats, among other things.
+- Defining and implementing BIM standards to ensure interoperability between teams, while establishing a common language for file organization structures, data exchanges, and many other necessary practices.

-- Depending on the organization’s size, the BIM manager might also have to hire a team of BIM coordinators and technicians to assist in the different phases of the project.
+- Depending on the organization’s size, the BIM manager might also need to hire a team of BIM coordinators and technicians to assist in the different phases of the project.

 BIM Modeling and Coordination

-Another key responsibility of this role is overseeing the creation and maintenance of the model by establishing protocols and standards.
-This involves coordinating with all stakeholders to ensure the data is constantly updated for decision-making purposes, which can also include integrating multiple discipline-specific models into a single federated BIM model.
+Another key responsibility of this role is overseeing the creation and maintenance of the BIM model by establishing protocols and standards.
+This involves coordinating with all stakeholders to ensure the data is constantly updated for decision-making purposes, and integrating multiple discipline-specific models into a single federated BIM model.
 Another crucial task is overseeing clash detection, which is considered one of the biggest benefits of BIM.
-It allows for identifying conflicts or interference in the design and prevents costly errors and schedule delays.
+This valuable capability makes it easier to identify conflicts or interference in the design and prevents costly errors and schedule delays.

 Collaboration, Communication, and Training

-As the leading position on all things related to building information modeling, BIM managers are responsible for facilitating communication and collaboration between project stakeholders by leading progress meetings to discuss any updates or issues and selecting and implementing collaboration tools.
-The chosen construction collaboration software should provide a common data environment, seamless sharing of documents and information to ensure teams are always connected, and full accessibility to the model and other BIM resources.
+As the leading position on all things related to building information modeling, BIM managers are responsible for facilitating communication and collaboration between project stakeholders, leading progress meetings to discuss any updates or issues, and selecting and implementing collaboration tools.
+The construction collaboration software selected should provide a common data environment, seamless sharing of documents and information to ensure teams are always connected, and full accessibility to the model and other BIM resources.

 Additionally, BIM managers are in charge of training the different project stakeholders to ensure they have the necessary skills and knowledge to enhance their workflows using building information modeling technology.
-This includes following one of the essential principles of lean construction: continuous improvement, which, in this case, means implementing BIM across the project lifecycle to improve the different processes.
+BIM training emphasizes the essential principles of lean construction, such as continuous improvement, through the implementation and continued use of BIM throughout the project lifecycle to streamline important processes in each phase.

 BIM Quality Control and Assurance